-Since the outbreak of coronavirus (COVID-19), WorkPlacePLUS has been engaged by a number of clients to review and update their policies and procedures regarding matters such as:
+Since the outbreak of COVID-19, WorkPlacePLUS has been engaged by a number of clients to review and update their pandemic plan, including policies and procedures regarding matters such as:

 The purpose of an infection control policy is to prevent and control the transmission of infectious diseases in the workplace, and to promote health within the local community.